code4romania/monitorizare-vot-ong/README.md

 Typescript 3.5.3

 Swagger docs for the API are available [here](https://api.votemonitor.org/swagger/index.html).
+To authenticate please login using the test credentials via the `POST/api/v2/access/authorize` endpoint.
+Add the received auth token to authorize calls in Swagger, in the format: `Bearer AUTH_CODE_HERE`.

 ## Repos and projects